Projects

 Meg Miller

-Meg Miller is a Clinical Nurse in the Intensive Care Unit at the Royal Brisbane and Women’s Hospital and has worked at the Royal Brisbane since 1994 with over twenty five years’ experience in Intensive Care nursing.
+Meg Miller is a Clinical Nurse in the Royal Brisbane and Women’s Hospital (RBWH) Intensive Care Unit (ICU).
+Meg has worked at RBWH since 1994 and has more than 25 years’ experience in Intensive Care nursing.

-Meg has also been teaching into Nursing Courses across Brisbane universities at Undergraduate and Post graduate levels for over twelve years.
-As Course Convenor for various Subjects within the Critical Care course at Griffith University, Meg is invested in teaching nurses advanced skills and practice.
+She has also been teaching nursing at Brisbane universities at undergraduate and postgraduate levels for over twelve years.
+As course convenor for various subjects in Critical Care Nursing at Griffith University, Meg is invested in teaching advanced skills and practice.

-Meg has co-written a textbook chapter on Neurological Nursing Skills in Paediatric patients, “Paediatric Nursing Skills for Australian Nurses” Textbook and is a member of the Wecu Committee bringing improvements and changes to patient and family care within the Intensive care environment.
+Meg has co-written a chapter on neurological nursing skills in the “Paediatric Nursing Skills for Australian Nurses” textbook and is a member of the WeCU Committee bringing improvements and changes to patient and family care within the intensive care environment.